jjiuwei/FirstTry/README.md

-This is the README template for the first try
+This is the README template for the first try - branch 1